eujosh/HNGi7/README.md

 # HNGi7
-A new repository for HNG Task
+A repository for HNG Task